code-syntax-addon/code-syntax/docs/README.md

   * clear old formatting? -- not needed.
   * add colors: start by alternating colors -- went directyl to codemirror.

-- get code section mode from string after ```.
+- get code section mode from string after ```.  -- done.
 - background colors should identify which mode is used.
 Might use the last two bits of each color channel to identify the mode.
+  -- done differently.
+Each mode must have its own color.
+Just simpler this way.
-- find single backticks and make them monofont and colored.
+- find single backticks and make them monofont and colored. distinguish between:
+  * paths
+  * constants (strings, numbers, null, ...)
+  * remaining code.  (highlight constants there too?)
-- real syntax highlighting...
+- real syntax highlighting...  -- done.
+- add menu (make add-on).
+- add menu-entry to change mode.
+- add more modes. (eventually also add toit-expr mode ?)

 Notes: